dssimmons-codes/AMDAT/README.md

 ## C. General Concepts and Terminology

 AMDAT is run from the command line (see section on Running AMDAT).
 The user provides an input file (see section on Input File), which provides information on the trajectory file and system metadata (see section on System block) and provides a script specifying analyses to be performed (see section on Analysis Block).
 AMDAT reads in the specified simulation trajectory (see section on Trajectory file types), and based on this constructs a database of particle trajectories (corresponding the the particles in the simulation trajectory).
-In order to perform analyses on these trajectories, the selects one or more lists of trajectories (trajectory lists) specifying a set of particle trajectories for analysis (see section on Selecting trajectories for analysis).
+In order to perform analyses on these trajectories, the user selects one or more lists of trajectories (trajectory lists) specifying a set of particle trajectories for analysis (see section on Selecting trajectories for analysis).
 A number of analysis methods themselves generate trajectory lists, and the set of particle trajectories included in these lists may in general vary over the duration of the simulation trajectory (for example, a trajectory list of the most mobile particles – see analysis method find\_fast – will vary over the course of the simulation as particles become more or less mobile with time).
 The user can also define "multibodies", which are entities comprised of multiple particle trajectories (for example, one could define a multibody corresponding to a whole molecule or a single sidegroup).
 In a similar manner to trajectories, the user may define lists of these multibodies for analysis (for example, calculation of the multibody gyration radius).

 **Simulation Trajectory** : The set of configurations being analyzed